Constructive strong regularity and the extension property of a compactification: Compact regular compactifications

-If $\lhd$ is compatible, since $\mu$ is trivially dense and recalling Lemma \ref{representation}, to prove that $\mu$ is a compactification we only have to show that $\mu^-$ is onto: by compatibility of $\lhd$, $L$ is set-generated by $P$, and given $a\in P$, the set $\{b\in P: b\lhd a\}$ is a round ideal of $P$ whose join is $a$. \en{proof}
+If $\lhd$ is compatible, recalling Lemma \ref{representation}, to prove that $\mu$ is a compactification we only have to show that $\mu^-$ is onto: by compatibility of $\lhd$, $L$ is set-generated by $P$, and given $a\in P$, the set $\{b\in P: b\lhd a\}$ is a round ideal of $P$ whose join is $a$. \en{proof}

 Now let $\F\equiv \{f_i\}_{i\in I}$ be a (possibly empty) family of locale mappings, $f_i:L\to L_i$, with $L_i$ compact and regular, and let $S$ be a subset of $L$.
 Set $S_\F= S \cup \{f_i^- (b):i\in I, b\in B_i\}$, where $B_i$ is a set of generators and sub-pcd-lattice of $L_i$.
 With $S_{\mathcal F}^*$ we shall abbreviate $(S_{\mathcal F})^*$.